NancyBolstad/nancy-js-frameworks-ma-1/README.md

 ## Requirements:

 Find and implement an image slider or gallery plugin using at least three images from Unsplash or another free image source.
-Add all the required HTML, CSS and JavaScript files to a repo called your-name-js-frameworks-ma-1.

 #### Jumboslider plugin: https://jumboslider.metodiev.dev/